Matchings with lower quotas: Algorithms and complexity: Degree- and quota-restricted cases

 \subsection{Quota-restricted cases}

-In this section, we address the problem of \textsc{wmlq} with bounded upper quotas.
+In this section, we consider restrictions of \textsc{wmlq} with bounded upper quotas.
 Note that Theorem~\ref{th:max_spa_np} already tells us that the case of $u(p) \leq 3$ for all posts $p \in P$ is $\NP$-hard to solve.
 We will now settle the complexity of the only remaining case, where we have instances with every post $p\in P$ having an arbitrary degree and $u(p) \le 2$.
-This setting models posts that need to be assigned to pairs of applicants.
+This setting models posts that need to be assigned to none, one or pairs of applicants.